KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-as-function-parameter.md

 ## Syntax

+Function pointers can be passed to a function much like any other variable type.
+This can be done in a few different ways, but we'll start with typedef syntax as it tends to make the function signature less verbose.

 ### Using Typedef Syntax

-Passing function pointers to a function is simpler to read when using a custom type alias:
+Use the `typedef` keyword to create a custom type alias:
 ```c
 typedef void (*FUNCTION_POINTER)(void);